mpi4py/mpi4py/docs/source/usrman/mpi4py.rst

 coordination (non-collective and collective), and synchronism (blocking, nonblocking, and split collective with begin/end phases).

-In *MPI forPython*, all MPI input/output operations are performed through instances of the :class:`File` class.
+In *MPI for Python*, all MPI input/output operations are performed through instances of the :class:`File` class.
 File handles are obtained by calling the :meth:`Open` method at all processes within a communicator and providing a file name and the intended access mode.